bolme/sensors3140/README.md

 # Installation

+Installation requires 4 parts.

+Environment will be in : ~/vision

+Code will be in: ~/Programming/sensors3140

+Configuration files will be in: ~/sensors3140

+Start up scripts will be in: systemctl

 ## Dependencies
 A number of dependencies may be required.
 The following is suggested for Raspberry Pi and similar platforms.
  * build tools like gcc, cmake